jkciw/bitcoinknowledge/Bitcoin R&D/OP_CAT Problem statements.md

 4. How to enable recursive covenants efficiently ?
 Just using OP_CAT to realize recursive covenants will occupy more data.
 5. How to make all transactions in a block simultaneous ?
 If this is possible, then ordering transactions inside a block doesn't make sense and hence MEV[^4]
 6. Using coinpools/joinpools to solve miner payouts by p2p pools[^5] [^6] [^7]
+7. Build a tool at the script-interpreter level (or) externally that can prove any given script is non-recursive[^8]
+8. Measure the efficiency of OP_CAT validation and its on-chain cost[^9]
+9. What are the potential bugs that OP_CAT can introduce and how to prevent bugs ?[^9]
+10. A tool to quantify the burden on the node, measured in terms of 'validate-cpu-cycles-per-byte'[^10]
+11.
 # References

 [^1]: https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-January/013434.html